PDE characterisation of geometric distribution functions and quantiles: Review of background material

-Distributions are stable with respect to multiplication by smooth functions, and taking derivatives.
-Other common operations, such as convolution and Fourier transform, do not leave the space $\CC^\infty_c(U)$ invariant and cannot be directly defined on $\D(U)'$.
-Consequently, we need to use another class of test functions, and the corresponding new distributions, on which we can apply these operations.
+Distributions are closed with respect to multiplication by smooth functions, and by taking derivatives.
+Other common operations, such as convolution or Fourier transform, do not leave the space $\CC^\infty_c(\Om)$ invariant and, as a consequence, cannot be defined on $\D(\Om)'$.
+We thus need another class of test functions, and the corresponding new distributions, to apply these operations.
 This is the role of tempered distributions, that rely on the Schwartz class $\SC(\R^d)$ defined as